gregparkes/turbopanda/README.md

-# turbopanda: The All-encompassing Data Science package
+# turbopanda: Pandas.
+But Smarter
 ========================================================================================
 Turbo-charging the Pandas library in an integrative, meta-orientated style.